 Our dogs on beaches guidelines cover the key things to know when going to a beach with your dog.

 You can do a quiz that will give you exclusive access to buy a Lead the Way lead.
 Lead the Way leads have been designed to provide a visual clue of the temperament of your dog.
 You’ll also be showing your support for the protection of our precious wildlife.

-Step 1: Take the quiz to become a wildlife certified dog owner.
+Step 1: Complete the quiz to become a wildlife certified dog owner.

 At the end of the quiz you'll get a link to purchase a lead.
 This will allow you to purchase an exclusive Lead the Way dog lead and to let others know you are wildlife wise.

 Step 3: Use your lead when out and about to help promote responsible dog ownership on our beaches.

 About Lead the Way